X401KIT/x401kit/README.md

 **Currently supports:**
 * **One time Telegram invite links** as ephemeral data — generated on-demand when users authenticate with their wallet and hold the required token
 * **One time Discod invite links** as ephemeral data — generated on-demand when users authenticate with their wallet and hold the required token
+* **Custom  exclusive content** accessible only when users authenticate with their wallet and hold the required token

 The protocol is architected to support any type of ephemeral data generation in the future.